NearNodeFlash/nnf-dm/daemons/compute/_client-c/Readme.md

 ```
 $ make client
 ```
-Assuming you have a server running (i.e. `./server --simulated --socket=/tmp/nnf.sock`) Run the client
+Assuming you have a server running (i.e. `./server --simulated --socket=/tmp/nnf.sock`), run the client
 ```
 $ ./client
 ```